 Real estate in Lexington, Kentucky is especially affordable and diverse.
 Modern townhouses, condominiums and single-family homes are conveniently located near the heart of downtown Lexington or tucked away in sprawling suburbs or tree-lined historic neighborhoods.
 A new three-bedroom, two-bath home in Lexington starts at approximately $127,500.
 Larger estate homes and horse properties start at an affordable $200,000 and run into the millions.

-Lexington Real Estate Stats and Trends for the week of October 19th, 2019: homes priced around $520,086 compared to $510,614 the previous week, showing a increase of more than +2%.
-For Saturday, October 19th, the current national mortgage rate for a 30 year fixed mortgage is 4.51%; the 15 year fixed rate is at 3.90%.
+Lexington Real Estate Stats and Trends for the week of November 20th, 2019: homes priced around $453,677 compared to $460,504 the previous week, showing a decrease of less than -2%.
+For Wednesday, November 20th, the current national mortgage rate for a 30 year fixed mortgage is 4.51%; the 15 year fixed rate is at 3.90%.
 For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.41%, while the 15 year jumbo rate currently is at 4.12%.